 When you have an infection in your eye, your blood vessels expand, causing your eye to turn pink or red, according to the American Academy of Ophthalmology.
 Eye drops that promise to clear away redness typically contain a decongestant that temporarily constricts the blood vessels in your eye.

 "Redness-relieving drops can work fast, but should not be used for more than three consecutive days or your eyes will become addicted to them," Dr. Karakus says.
-She frequently sees people who struggle with persistent bloodshot eyes due to overuse of redness-relieving drops.
-The last thing you want is eye drops that make your pink eye even worse.

 3 Ways to Clean Off Conjunctivitis Crust

 Bacterial conjunctivitis is accompanied by a thick discharge that can coat your lashes.
-“These tips will soften the crust so that you can remove it without causing further irritation,” Dr. Karakus says.
+“These tips will soften the crust so you can remove it without causing further irritation,” Dr. Karakus says.